Skip to content

 Accessibility notes

-Using native dialogs, as this dialog component do, is better for both performance and accessibility.
-If possible, use this component instead of Modal in your application.
-The one exception being if really old browser support is needed (see Caniuse for browser support for the <dialog> element).
+Using native dialogs, as this dialog component does, is generally better for both performance and accessibility.
+Prefer this component when you need precise control over the dialog structure and behavior.
+See Caniuse for browser support for the <dialog> element.